Spring season 2018

 - Check back here for updates on practice fields, meeting dates, etc.

-Two things all coaches and assistants must do:
+Three things all coaches and assistants must do:

 - CONCUSSION TRAINING: Coaches and Referees: you need to pass a concussion training course approved by the Ohio Department of Health at least once every three years, beginning in April 2013.
 SCSA detailed instructions on concussion training